Master of Engineering (MEng) in Mechanical Engineering

-On the IELTS application form you will be asked to specify institutions where you would like the results to be sent.
+On the IELTS application form you will be asked to specify institutions where you would like the results to be sent electronically.
 To ensure UBC receives your results correctly, use the following details on the application:

 1. Name of institution: The University of British Columbia

 2. Name of person/department: Graduate School Admissions